eXascaleInfolab/bench-vldb20/README.md

 ## Build

-- Build the Testing Framework using the installation script located in the root folder (takes few minutes):
+- Build the Testing Framework using the installation script located in the root folder (takes several minutes):
 ```bash
     $ sh install_linux.sh
 ```